s-shirayama/http-request-capture/README.md

 ![](docs/ScreenShot_5.png)

 ## 2. For https request
-NOTE: to capture https request, the application needs to IGNORE certification for now.
+NOTE: to capture https request, the application needs to IGNORE certification error.

 ### Change certification check setting of curl on Wordpress